 - Certain distance from a protected person

-A victim named in a restraining order can petition to modify or terminate a restraining order; all they have to do is explain to the courts why they no longer need protection.
+A victim named in a restraining order can petition to modify, terminate, or remove a restraining order; all they have to do is explain to the courts why they no longer need protection.

 Need help modifying a restraining order?
 Contact us today for a consultation!

-How to Modify a Restraining Order in California
+How to Get Rid of a Restraining Order in CA

 If a restraining order is to be removed, a person must freely and voluntarily request the modification by filing a petition with the clerk of the court that ordered it.
 The court hearing is set 10 days after the date of filing, at which both people mentioned in the restraining order must appear.
 A judge issues a decision in the form of an approval, partial approval, or denial of the modification.